Sovereign compute for small collectives: a technical implementation guide

 The DGX Station ships through NVIDIA’s partner network.
 Australian vendors include:

-• XENON Systems — NVIDIA Elite Partner for ANZ, handles full DGX product line including enterprise support contracts
+• XENON Systems — NVIDIA Elite Partner for ANZ, handles the full DGX product line, including enterprise support contracts

 • Dell Australia — official NVIDIA Partner Network reseller